Please make sure you animal proof all access points to homes, attics, garages, and sheds, where small to medium size animals can enter.

 City staff do not assist with wildlife in your home.
 Should you encounter any wildlife in your home or on your property, please contact a wildlife removal company for advice and treatment if needed.

 The private property owner is responsible for wildlife that does not pose a threat to public safety.
 The City has no legal obligation to be involved with nuisance, abandoned, or injured wildlife.
-Wildlife rehabilitators in Ontario are authorized by the Ministry of Natural resources to care for wildlife in distress until they can be released back into the wild.
+Wildlife rehabilitators in Ontario are authorized by the Ministry of Natural resources to care for wildlife (such as birds, turtles, lizards, squirrels, rabbits, owls, hawks) in distress until they can be released back into the wild.

 The City has a responsibility to protect its land from wildlife that pose a threat to public safety or property, some examples of this may be:

 - Raccoons on public or private land with rabies or distemper